HladRom/kalkulator_python/README.md

 Program outputs: "Sum: 8"
 This code demonstrates a simple yet effective way of creating a calculator using the Python programming language.
 __
-- and something else like: :star:
+- and something else like:
 - transfer the temperature :star:
 - Performs temperature conversion between different scales (for example, Celsius to Fahrenheit or vice versa).
 - calculate the sum of two numbers :star:
 - arithmetic average :star:
 - open firefox test :star: :star: :star: